NetApp/netapp-astra-toolkits/docs/toolkit/clone/README.md

 * **Only one or zero** of the following arguments can be specified (if neither are specified, the single namespace is the same value as `cloneAppName`):
   * `--cloneNamespace`: for single-namespace apps, the name of the new namespace
   * `--multiNsMapping`: for multi-namespace apps, specify matching number of sourcens1=destns1 mappings (the number and name of namespace mappings must match the source app)
+* `--cloneStorageClass`: optionally provide a new storage class (must be available on the specified `clusterID`) for the new application
 * **Only one** of the following arguments must also be specified:
   * `--backupID`: the backupID to create the clone from
   * `--snapshotID`: the snapshotID to create the clone from